- Chart

 Leadership and Structure

-J.Jill Inc. is led by a management team with experience in retail and apparel.
-The exact current leadership can be found on their investor relations website, but typically includes a CEO, CFO, and heads of merchandising, marketing, and operations.
-The company operates as a publicly traded entity with a board of directors overseeing its strategic direction.
+J.Jill Inc. is led by a management team comprising a CEO, CFO, and other key executives responsible for various aspects of the business, including merchandising, marketing, operations, and finance.
+The company operates under a corporate structure typical of publicly traded retail companies, with a Board of Directors overseeing strategic direction.

 Top Products and Market Share